Pieter Bos

 Pieter Bos (born 23 February 1997) is a Dutch former professional footballer who played as a goalkeeper.

 Career

 Bos began playing football with the youth sides of his local club Buitenpost, before moving to Heerenveen's youth academy in 2008.
-He signed a profesional contract with Cambuur in the Eerste Divisie on 16 June 2016.
+He signed a professional contract with Cambuur in the Eerste Divisie on 16 June 2016.
 He made his professional debut with Cambuur in a 2–2 tie with Twente on 3 May 2021, coming on in the 80th minute as the starting goalkeeper Xavier Mous was injured.

 The long-term backup goalkeeper for Cambuur, Bos was forced to retire from professional football at the age of 25 on 18 May 2022, as he was diagnosed with a career-ending heart condition.